Welcome to our Blog

 Traditionally, our understanding of the experiences of women in relationships with sexually addicted men has been restricted to the concepts of Codependence and Co-Addiction.

-The Sexual Trauma Model aims to expand this understanding by uncovering the sexual traumatization experienced by women in this situation.
+The Partner Trauma Model aims to expand this understanding by uncovering the traumatization experienced by women in this situation.

-After two very successful experiences with both Women Partners of Sex Addicts and Men Recovering from Sex Addiction in Houston, we are very excited to offer a new Workshop for Women.
+After three years of successful experiences with both Women Partners of Sex Addicts and Men Recovering from Sex Addiction in Houston, we are very excited to offer a new Workshop for Women.

 We look forward to facilitating a new opportunity for women to reach awareness and healing of their emotional and sexual wounds.